 People v.
-DI
+MS

 Client was charged with Felony Possession of a Controlled Substance.
 The case was dismissed at the Preliminary Hearing Stages.

 People v.
-KK
+JG

 People v.
 MG